Nexus IQ for Jira

 Once the mapping has been configured a Jira issue will be created when new policy violations occur.

 The Jira notification will create a Jira issue when new policy violations are discovered during the development process.
-To create Jira notifications, you must have already installed the Jira add-on and configured its communication with IQ Server via a webhook.
+To create Jira notifications, you must have already installed the Jira plugin and configured its communication with IQ Server via a webhook (see above).

 To configure Jira notifications: